Feeeeddmmmeee/intersection.py/README.md

 ## Installing

-**Python is required**
+**Python is required**.
 Currently there's no "official" way to download the library so you can just download the newest version from github.
 To do that you can use the following command:
 ```sh
 $ git clone https://github/Feeeeddmmmeee/intersection.py